|God Hates Fags Picket (Photo credit: John Lemieux)|

 By making anti-gay sentiment one of the central aspects of their worldview, Christian extremists have all but ensured that they will indeed lose some measure of religious freedom.
 To the degree that practicing their religion is synonymous with gay bashing, it should (and will) be limited.

 Imagine that a growing number of public schools decide that GLBT children should be able to count on having a safe learning environment in which they will not be subject to regular bullying on the basis of their sexual orientation.
 This will be actively opposed by Christian extremist forces because they recognize that hatred and intolerance are a central part of what they teach their children.
 The smarter ones will mask this in talk of schools "promoting the gay lifestyle," but those capable of being honest with themselves know that this is not what it is about.
 They want to be free to practice their religion of hate.

 We saw (and continue to see in some areas) similar reactions from the Christian right in response to civil rights and feminism.
 I have little doubt that the quest for atheist equality will be met with precisely what we now see directed at the GLBT community.
 Perhaps it will be even stronger since the atheist movement is likely to be perceived as an even more direct threat.

-In all fairness, I should point out that it can be argued that the weave of fundamentalist Christianity and extreme right-wing politics is at least as much of a political philosophy as it is a religion.
+In all fairness, I should point out that it can be argued that the intersection of fundamentalist Christianity and extreme right-wing politics is at least as much of a political philosophy as it is a religion.
 This is not an argument I am ready to make just yet, but I think it is one we may hear.
-For now, I am content to let the Christian extremists to keep telling me that this is about their religion.
+For now, I am content to let the Christian extremists to keep telling me that this is about their hateful religion.

 Subscribe to Atheist Revolution